Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 1h
           - Light
           - 10
-          - May be paired with any weapon.
+          - May be paired with any other weapon.
 Soak rolls against this weapon lose 1 success.
-        * - **Stake**
+        * - **Shuriken**
           - Blade, Thrown
           - 1
           - Melee, Range (4)
           - 1h
           - Light
           - 10
-          - May be paired with any weapon.
+          - May be paired with any other weapon.
 This weapon's rollover cap is equal to 5x its base damage.
         * - **Quill**
           - Hook, Thrown
           - 1